graphops/docs/docs/graphcast/radios/poi-radio.md

 At a given interval, the Radio fetches the normalised POI for each deployment.
 This interval is defined in blocks different for each network.

 It then saves those nPOIs in an in-memory map.
-These nPOIs are referred to as _local_ POIs since they are generated by the Radio.
+These nPOIs are referred to as _local_ nPOIs since they are generated by the Radio.
 As other Indexers running the Radio start doing the same, messages start propagating through the network.
-The Radio handles each message and adds the POI from it in another in-memory map.
-These POIs are referred to as _remote_ POIs since they are received from other network participants.
+The Radio saves each message into a cache (another in-memory map) and processes them into attestations on a given interval (while processing, the Radio adds the nPOI from each message into another in-memory map).
+These nPOIs are referred to as _remote_ nPOIs since they are received from other network participants.

 The messages include a nonce (UNIX timestamp), block number, signature (used to derive the sender's on-chain Indexer address) and network.
 Before saving an entry to the map, the Radio operator verifies through the Graph network subgraph for the sender's on-chain identity and amount of tokens staked, which is used during comparisons later on.

 ```mermaid
 flowchart LR